yext/sud/README.md

 sud OR solution updater updates solutions by running the command on the file in the given repositories.

-Repositories are space separated list of directories or github repository urls.
+Repositories are space separated list of directories or github repository URLs.

 A repository can be one of the following:
  1. A directory on your file system such as ~/repos/my-solution-dir